muratk5n/thirdwave/en/2021/11/veg-burger.md

 * Bread crumbs
 * 3 Tblspoon Musrooms (diced)

-Mash the beans.
-Soften onions and musrooms in a pan.
+Soften onions and musrooms on a pan.
 Boil the rice, until its water evaporates.
-Add everything along with the beans in a bowl, mash, mix.
+Add everything along with the beans in a bowl.
+Either run it through blender or mash, mix by hand.
 Should be a meat like substance by now, easy to shape.
 Make patties, fry in olive oil on a pan.
 Serve in a bun along with cucumber pickles and lettuce.

 [Ref 1](https://youtu.be/l75ixsh-wjI?t=78)